Language selection

 Bilateral relations

-Canada and Costa Rica enjoy a multi-faceted relationship with open political dialogue, a strong and evolving trade and investment relationship and important people-to-people ties.
-The two countries share similar views in many areas, including human rights, democracy, rule of law, environmental protection, irregular migration, security and free trade, as well as views on regional and international issues raised in multilateral institutions.
+Canada and Costa Rica established diplomatic relations in 1961.
+The two countries enjoy a multi-faceted relationship with open political dialogue and a strong and evolving trade and investment relationship.
+Canada and Costa Rica have shared priorities and work together in multilateral forums in many areas, including human rights, democracy, rule of law, environmental protection, gender equality, irregular migration and security.

-In Costa Rica, Canada is represented by the Embassy of Canada to Costa Rica in San Jose which opened in 1961.
-Costa Rica is represented in Canada by an Embassy in Ottawa, a consulate in Toronto and an Honorary Consulate in Vancouver.
+In Costa Rica, Canada is represented by the Embassy of Canada to Costa Rica, in San Jose.
+In Canada, Costa Rica is represented by the Embassy of Costa Rica to Canada in Ottawa as well as an Honorary Consulate in Vancouver and a Consulate in Toronto.

 Trade relations

 The entry into force of the Canada-Costa Rica Free Trade Agreement (CCRFTA) in November 2002 enabled the development of trade relations between the two countries.
 Parallel agreements on environment and labour cooperation were also signed at that time.
-One of the main objectives of the CCRFTA is to create new business opportunities for our respective countries.
-Canada recently completed the implementation of tariff preferences under the CCRFTA, allowing goods originating in Costa Rica’s free zones to benefit from duty free treatment.
+Canada and Costa Rica have an Agreement for the Promotion and Protection of Investments (FIPA) that came into force in September 1999.

 Related links